Your Guide to Booking Your First Massage and faqs

 Will the massage be painful?

 A therapeutic massage can include deeper pressure, but it should never be outright painful.
-You should feel a "hurt so good" feeling when your therapist is addressing the areas of tension and knots or trigger points.
-Remember, mild discomfort in tense areas is normal, but excrutiating pain is not.
-Communication is key—let your therapist know if you want lighter or deeper pressure at any time.
+You should feel a "hurt so good" sensation when your therapist addresses areas of tension, knots, or trigger points.
+Remember, mild discomfort in tense areas is normal, but excruciating pain is not.
+Again, it cannot be emphasized enough that communication is key—let your therapist know if you want lighter or deeper pressure at any time.

 Most first-timers will book a 60-minute massage to start with.
-A 60 minute session gives your therapist enough time to address the full body without rushing.
-Once you become more comfortable with receiveing massages, you may benefit from a 90-minute massage--especially if you have specific areas of chronic tension—like shoulders or low back—this will allow your therapist enough time to address the full body while spending more focused time on your trouble areas.
+A 60-minute session gives your therapist enough time to address the full body without rushing.
+Once you become more comfortable with receiving massages, you may benefit from a 90-minute massage—especially if you have specific areas of chronic tension, like shoulders or low back.
+This will allow your therapist enough time to address the full body while spending more focused time on your trouble areas.

 What should I do before my appointment?

-• Complete and submit any required massage intake forms so your therapist can review and prepare for your session.
+Complete and submit any required massage intake forms in advance so your therapist can review and prepare for your session.

-• Avoid heavy meals 1–2 hours before as you may feel uncomfortable laying face down on the massage table with a full stomach
+Avoid heavy meals 1–2 hours before your session, as you may feel uncomfortable lying face down on the massage table with a full stomach.

 Can I get a massage if I'm pregnant?